M56182 (North Norfolk Railway)

 No date has been set for when M56182 will operate with passengers for the first time in preservation at the North Norfolk Railway.

 E53556 was a vehicle in our collection that had been stored its entire preservation life.
 With resources not being available to attend to the vehicle in the 1990's, its condition deteriorated to the point of dereliction, after which only a complete rebuild could save it.
-After 15 years in storage at the Telford Steam Railway, they asked for its removal and with no other options available it was moved to our headquarters for dismantling for spare parts.
+After 15 years in storage at the Telford Steam Railway, they asked for its removal and with no other options available it was moved to our headquarters in November 2017 for dismantling for spare parts.
+It would become the first Class 104 to be scrapped post-preservation.

 Reformation of Spare Parts 2 (2018-2020)